 Does an authorized partner have to conduct the AWS WAR?

-Due to the complex and comprehensive nature of the Well-Architected Framework, it’s recommended to use an AWS Certified Solutions Architect for your review.
+Due to the complexity and comprehensiveness of the Well-Architected Framework, it’s recommended to use an AWS Certified Solutions Architect for your review.

 With that said, anyone can conduct an AWS WAR using the AWS Well-Architected Tool.
 It’s located in your AWS Console and comes with an in-depth instruction guide that explains how to use it effectively.

-If you decide to adopt a DIY approach to AWS WAR, be sure to familiarize yourself with the Well-Architected Framework beforehand.
+If you decide to take a DIY approach to AWS WAR, familiarize yourself with the Well-Architected Framework before you start.
 Understanding the best practices for building on AWS will help you better identify the gaps in your current strategy, in addition to coming up with actionable steps for improvement.

-Should you use an AWS partner for your review?
+When you should use an AWS partner for your review

 • The complexity of your architecture